elobre/bimm/README.md

 If you find this code useful in your research, please consider citing:

 [1] Brenne, E. O., Dahl, V. A., & Jørgensen, P. S. (2020). *A Physical Model for Microstructural Characterization and Segmentation of 3D Tomography Data*. [arXiv:2009.07218](https://arxiv.org/abs/2009.07218)

+## UPDATE: Huge speed-up for BIMM2D code

+Since the initial release for the code and the paper, an improved implementation of the BIMM2D has lead to a huge speed-up of the BIMM2D model fitting: What previously took 4 min 2 sec, now finished in 15 sec (2 phases, batch size 50, 1000 MC samples, 2000 iterations).

+In particular, the speed-up is due to an improved implementation of the modified Bessel function of first kind.
+Earlier, a general `scipy`-implementation was used ([`scipy.special.ive`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.ive.html)).
+Now, this is replaced by a special-case ($\mu = 0.5$) where the analytic expression can be implemented in `pytorch` directly - see [this](https://github.com/elobre/bimm/commit/a33e308026f564fd03561396d7f8e61577f3e2fb) commit.
+Since no approximations are used, results produced with the new code are identical to the results presented in the paper.
+Only the timings mentioned in Section 5.1 will be different with the latest code release (4 min -> 15 sec).